StephenRoddy/data-scape/README.md

 Next steps:

-0. Fetch and Parse data from GEO_Hive Api.
+0. Fetch and Parse more useful data from GEO_Hive Api.
+0.1 Integrate line-charts properly.
 1. Integrate p5.js.
 2. Create helper functions for managing API data.
 3. Create components to deal with a broader range of d3.js visualisations.